-I started my career as a journalist in the early 1980s, when there were no computers and no Internet.
-It wasn’t until 2002 that I began to grasp the enormous power of the Internet as a marketing tool.
+I started my career as a journalist in the early 1980s, when there were no computers and no internet.
+It wasn’t until 2002 that I began to grasp the enormous power of the internet as a marketing tool.

 I was working as Press Secretary for Richard Prebble when he was leader of the Act Party, prior to the 2002 election.
 At that time, the Act Party was at the forefront of using the Web and email marketing to get its message out.
 I wrote a weekly newsletter called Richard Prebble’s Letter from Wellington, which went out to more than 30,000 subscribers by email.

-Discovering the power of the Internet
+Harnessing the power of the internet

 In 2003 I built my first website.
 From then on I was hooked by the combination of the internet and the written word as a means of marketing and selling.
 I became an internet marketing junkie.
 I subscribed to the newsletters of all the top American internet marketers and devoured all their ideas on copywriting and marketing.
 It took me a while to sort out the wheat from the chaff.

 There’s an awful lot of hype and rubbish out there about internet marketing and people are still getting sucked in by it.
 But the fundamental rules of business are the same on the internet as they are anywhere else.
 You need to provide a quality product or service, to a market that wants it, at a price they’re willing to pay.

 Since 2003, I have worked with more than 300 clients in many different types of industries.
 The focus of my business has gradually evolved into helping service-based businesses to reach their target clients using a combination of Google Ads and high-converting web pages.